 Anyone living in the Netherlands must take out health insurance.
 You do this within 4 months following your arrival in the Netherlands.

-Do you rely on (additional) general funds?
+Do you rely on a (additional) benefit from public funds?
 Do you, for example, receive social welfare benefits?
 The IND may then end your lawful residence.
 This does not apply if you have permanent residence.

 Please check the website of the SZW Inspectorate for further information on living and working in the Netherlands.
 This information is available in several languages.